Self-hosted GitHub pages

 The current setup requires you to log in to the server, pull new code and build again.
 You could automate this, so new code is automatically deployed after a push to your repository.

 When you follow this guide the website can be reached by entering the server IP in the browser.
 You most likely want to use a domain for this.
 Register a domain name and point it to the server IP.

 When you want to host multiple sites on the same server, you would need to configure vhosts in Nginx to serve multiple sites.

 To secure your site you should use an SSL certificate.
 These can be bought, but you can also use Letsencrypt, which is free.

 Besides these things there is a lot more you can or should do to harden your server and make it more secure.

 Digital Ocean referral

 As you might have noticed the article links to Digital Ocean a few times, using a referral link.
-Using this link you get some free credit when you sign up, which you can use to create your first server.
+Using this link you get $100 worth of free credit when you sign up, which you can use to create your first server.
 If you use my link i will get some credit as well.
 There is no “catch” for either you or me, so if you are considering signing up for Digital Ocean, please use my link:

 comments powered by Disqus